osmbe/cyclofix-website/content/docs/cyclofix-story.md

 As MapComplete is easy to use, deploy and modify it was the perfect candidate to build upon.
 During #osoc20 we shaped MapComplete to our needs and were able to test it out during a mapathon that was specifically organized to gather as much of the data needed as possible.
 You can learn more about such an event [here](https://cyclofix.osm.be/docs/mapathon/).

+## What happens to CycloFix after #osoc20?

 In the final stage it was essential that we rolled out the tool to both the local and global community.
 We made sure other parties can easily re-use and integrate the map on their websites.
 You can find out more about that [here](https://cyclofix.osm.be/docs/using-data-map/).
 From another point of view we ensured that other topics and/or regions can be developped without much effort.

 However, we are aware that volunteers and funding is needed to keep adding more features.
-After all, the solution is only as good as the people who want to put their weight behind it.
+After all, the solution we provide is only as good as the people who want to put their weight behind it.